DCBIA-OrthoLab/SlicerConda/README.md

 ## Using SlicerConda
 ### For Users
-- Setup Conda: After Miniconda installation on Linux/Windows/WSL, enter the path to the Miniconda folder.
-- Manage Environments: Utilize SlicerConda's interface to create, delete, or check the existence of Conda environments.
+- Setup Conda: Users can indicate to 3D Slicer where Miniconda3 is installed on their computer by choosing the "Select a folder" option in the "Input" section.
+- Installtion of Miniconda3 : Into the 'Installation miniconda' section, the user can choose in which folder he want to install miniconda.
+After choosing it he can install it by cliking on the button 'Installation'
+- Manage Environments: Through the 'Advanced' section in Slicer, users have the capability to manage their Conda environments.
+This interface allows for the creation, deletion, and verification of the availability of Conda environments on their system.
 <p align="center">
     <img src="screenshot/Screenshot2.png" alt="View extension on Linux" width="500"/>
 </p>